President's Choice: U.S. and other markets

 While PC became increasingly popular among Canadian consumers, it was still largely unknown in the United States.
-The US stores owned by Loblaw in St. Louis, Missouri and New Orleans, Louisiana didn't even carry the line.
+In fact, U.S. stores owned by Loblaw in St. Louis, Missouri and New Orleans, Louisiana never carried the line.
 By the late 1980s, Don Watt, working on design contracts for a number of US supermarket chains, became something of an "unofficial ambassador" for PC.
 Nichol, who regarded the US market as "a great opportunity", considered "going global" the next logical step.
 He told of how international executives who toured Loblaw stores would ask whether the company's private label program was for sale.
 But while Loblaw pitched PC as a higher-margin alternative to the national brands, putting PC products on US retailers' shelves proved more complicated:

 [Nichol] brought in a man named Tom Stephens to sign deals with regional grocers like D'Agostino in New York and Jewel in Chicago.
 He told them a strong store brand would free them from the tyranny of manufacturers.
 Many US grocers scoffed at the idea, calling it "Canadian lunacy", Stephens remembers.
 "The stores that took President's Choice ... were either desperate or brilliant."

 As PC began making inroads, Loblaw aired a series of primetime infomercials in Buffalo, New York with Nichol and marketing executive Boris Polakow.
-In 1991, PC products were available in only a handful of US states; but a little more than two years later, they were on the shelves of some 1,200 stores in 34 states, due in large part to Wal-mart.
-PC had come to the attention of Wal-Mart founder Sam Walton through Don Watt.
-After a year of meetings, a deal was struck where Loblaw agreed to develop a line of private-label products under the Wal-mart brands Sam's American Choice, later shortened to Sam's Choice, and Great Value.
+In 1991, PC products were available in only a handful of US states.
+A little more than two years later, they were on the shelves of some 1,200 stores in 34 states, due in large part to Walmart.
+PC had come to the attention of WalMart founder Sam Walton through Don Watt.
+After a year of meetings, a deal was struck where Loblaw agreed to develop a line of private-label products under the Walmart brands Sam's American Choice, later shortened to Sam's Choice, and Great Value.
 Described as "a big coup for Nichol", items such as "Sam's Cola" and "Sam's Over 39% Chocolate Chip Cookies" made their debut in 1991.
 The Toronto Star later reported that cola and cookies sales had "gone through the roof".